Lonicera sempervirens ‘Major Wheeler’

 Is ‘Major Wheeler’ honeysuckle native?

 Yes.
-Lonicera sempervirens is native to North America and is widely regarded as a non-invasive alternative to aggressive exotic honeysuckles.
+Lonicera sempervirens is native to North America and is widely planted as a non-invasive alternative to aggressive exotic honeysuckles.
+It is included in many

 Does this honeysuckle attract wildlife?

-The tubular red flowers are especially attractive to hummingbirds, along with butterflies and native pollinators throughout the bloom season.
+The tubular red flowers are especially attractive to hummingbirds and also support butterflies and native pollinators throughout the bloom season.
+It is a strong addition to pollinator-focused landscapes and pairs well with other